Posted August 2, 2016

 In May, I spent about a week in Geneva as part of the training for my new position.
-I had never been to Switzerland and was excited to visit it’s second largest city, where tourism plays an important role in the economy-for the second year in a row, Geneva was awarded “Europe’s Leading City Break Destination 2015.”
-As a result of the large number of international organizations and companies based in the city, and the stunning landscapes, Geneva has developed a healthy range of hotels and restaurants catering to the annual influx of visitors.
+I had never been to Switzerland and was excited to visit it’s second largest city, where tourism plays an important role in the economy for the second year in a row, Geneva was awarded “Europe’s Leading City Break Destination 2015.”
+As a result of a large number of international organizations and companies based in the city, and the stunning landscapes, Geneva has developed a healthy range of hotels and restaurants catering to the annual influx of visitors.

 Getting around Geneva

 We normally don’t include this section on Backpacking with the Bonds, but Geneva is a unique case when it comes to transportation for tourists.
-Upon arrival you can get a free public transit ticket from the arrivals hall at the airport.
+Upon arrival, you can get a free public transit ticket from the arrivals hall at the airport.
 The ticket is good for the train, bus, and tram for up to 80 minutes.

 What’s more, hotels give guests transport cards, which entitles them to ride public transport for free for the length of your stay.
-So there’s no excuse not to explore every inch of what the city has to offer, unless you’re working of course.
+So there’s no excuse not to explore every inch of what the city has to offer unless you’re working of course.

 Where to Eat in Geneva